EA4FRB/sark110_dll/README.md

 # sark110_dll
 Windows DLL for interfacing the SARK-110

-Compiled with Microsoft Visual Studio Express 2010
+Compiled with Microsoft Visual C++ 2010 Express